Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

 ### [Type 6- The Loyalist](/blog/enneagram/enneagram-type-6)

 Type 6 personalities value security and trust.
-By acknowledging their dedication and reliability, you affirm their foundational role in any relationship or endeavor.
+Acknowledging their dedication and reliability affirms their foundational role in any relationship or endeavor.

 **Basic Compliment:** "Your loyalty and steadfastness are the pillars on which people lean.
 Your commitment is unwavering."